pymor/pymor/docs/source/tutorial_external_solver.md

         return type(other) is WrappedVectorSpace and self.dim == other.dim
 ```

-Wrapping the {}`model.DiffusionOperator` is straightforward as well.
+Wrapping the `model.DiffusionOperator` is straightforward as well.
 We just need to attach
 suitable {{ VectorSpaces }} to the class and implement the application of the operator on a {{ VectorArray }}
 as a sequence of applications on single vectors.